 The Project-Based Voucher (PBV) program is a rental assistance program where the assistance is attached to the unit rather than to the family occupying the unit.
-The PBV program allows PHAs that already administer a tenant-based voucher program to use a limited number of its program authorized vouchers and attach funding to specific units rather than using it for tenant-based assistance.
+The PBV program allows PHAs that already administer a tenant-based voucher program to use a limited number of its program authorized vouchers and attach funding to specific units rather than using it for tenantbased assistance.
+Under MTW authority, the Housing Authority has a Program Cap of 50% of ACC or total budget authority.